-The Plan should address the time period for which funding is requested.
+The Proposal Narrative should address the time period for which funding is requested.
 Relevant parts of an extramural proposal may be included, if desired, to show the scope of the overall project and to justify how the funding requested will aid in "jump-starting" a project or strengthening a planned or pending submission.
 It is to the applicant's advantage to focus and establish priorities.

-These priorities should be made clear in relevant sections of the Plan.
+These priorities should be made clear in the following relevant sections of the Proposal Narrative: